Code-Institute-Submissions/Love-food-stop-waste/README.md

 * To make this website more useful for families with children a dedicated page for children will be added.
 It will contain colourful images, easy to understand content, fun activities and lots of creative child-friendly leftover recipe ideas.
-* To add a new page "Food Share" with a map and addresses to show the local community food bank locations if users wish to donate food items, as well as using the food bank's services.
+* A new page "Food Share" will be added.
+It will contain maps and addresses for community food banks, so the local community members can use their services or donate food items.
 This will broaden the user pool and strenthen the website's role in the community.

 ## Technologies Used